• Skip to primary navigation

 It is true that the chemical structure of synthetic oxytocin is identical to the chemical structure of the natural (endogenous) oxytocin that our bodies produce during labour, as shown in this picture.

-However, our own natural oxytocin is made in the brain and is released during labour into both the body, where pulses of oxytocin reach the uterus and cause the rhythmic contractions of labour, and also locally into the brain, where it has calming and pain-relieving effects.
+However, our own natural (endogenous) oxytocin is made in the brain and is released during labour into both the body, where pulses of oxytocin reach the uterus and promote the rhythmic contractions of labour, and also locally into the brain, where it has calming and pain-relieving effects.

-As labour progresses, high oxytocin levels in the brain help to counter the stress and pain of the strengthening contractions, which are caused by high levels of oxytocin stimulating the labouring woman’s uterus.
+As labour progresses, high oxytocin levels released within the brain help to counter the stress and pain of the strengthening contractions, which are caused by oxytocin stimulating the labouring female’s uterus.
 At the same time, oxytocin is activating her brain’s pleasure and reward centres in preparation for bonding with her newborn baby.
+(This process assists all mammals during labour, birth and postpartum )

-In contrast, synthetic oxytocin is administered intravenously (IV), and in constant, high doses rather than in lower-levels and pulses.
-This can lead to maternal oxytocin levels that are more than double those in a natural (physiological) labour.
+In contrast, synthetic oxytocin is administered by intravenous (IV) infusion and in constant, high doses rather than in lower-levels and pulses.
+This can lead to maternal plasma oxytocin levels that are more than double those in a natural (physiological) labour, as measured in the blood.
 (See Oxytocin levels during physiological childbirth)

-For these reasons, IV synthetic oxytocin causes contractions that are longer, stronger and closer together than the woman’s body would naturally produce, especially in early labour.
+For these reasons, IV synthetic oxytocin causes contractions that are stronger and closer together than natural contractions, especially in early labour.

-In addition, synthetic oxytocin does not cross into the brain to help counter the increased stress and pain, as explained in Oxytocin levels during physiological childbirth.
-Therefore, the stress system may be more activated for women administered high doses of synthetic oxytocin in labour, compared to physiological labour.
+In addition, because synthetic oxytocin is administered into the body and not into the brain, it does not have the brain-based benefits of countering labour stress and pain, as natural oxytocin does.
+(See Oxytocin levels during physiological childbirth.)
+Therefore, the stress system may be more activated with high doses of synthetic oxytocin in labour, compared to physiological labour.

-Women who are administered synthetic oxytocin also commonly receive epidurals to counter the increased pain, and women with an epidural often require synthetic oxytocin, because epidurals reduce the natural release of oxytocin, as explained below and in this blog.
+Those who are administered synthetic oxytocin also commonly receive epidurals to counter the increased pain, and epidurals reduce the natural release of oxytocin, as explained below and in this blog, which increases the need for synthetic oxytocin to fill the ‘hormonal gap.’

-For the baby, the longer, stronger contractions will inevitably reduce blood and oxygen supply to some extent, increasing the risks of hypoxia (low oxygen), which is especially dangerous for the baby’s brain at this time.
-For this reason, women administered synthetic oxytocin in labour always require monitoring of the baby’s heart rate to check for indications of hypoxia.
+For the baby, the stronger and more frequent contractions will inevitably reduce blood and oxygen supply more than during physiological labour, increasing the risks of hypoxia (low oxygen), which is especially risky for the baby’s brain at this time.
+For this reason, administration of synthetic oxytocin in labour always requires monitoring of the baby’s heart rate to check for indications of hypoxia.

 Some studies suggest extra risks of hypoxia and its possible long-term consequences for babies exposed to synthetic oxytocin in labour, although this area is not well studied.
 (See studies below.)

-Prolonged, high doses of synthetic oxytocin can disrupt the mother’s oxytocin system by reducing the number and function of oxytocin receptors in her uterus.
-This “receptor desensitisation” will reduce her uterine sensitivity to oxytocin, and decrease the effectiveness of oxytocin (natural or synthetic) to cause strong contractions, including after the birth.
-This explains why women who receive synthetic oxytocin in labour have a higher chance of postpartum haemorrhage and require extra medications to counter this risk.
+Synthetic oxytocin may also reduce activity in the uterine oxytocin receptors, although the mechanisms is not certain.
+This can decrease the effectiveness of oxytocin (natural or synthetic) to cause strong contractions, including after the birth.
+This explains why receiving synthetic oxytocin in labour increases the chance of postpartum haemorrhage and requires extra medications (including more synthetic oxytocin) to counter this risk.
+(More discussion of the possible mechanisms in upcoming posts.)

 (For more great articles like this, make sure to sign up to my newsletter)

-Do high doses of synthetic oxytocin impact the mother’s natural oxytocin release in labour?
+Do high doses of synthetic oxytocin impact the natural oxytocin release in labour?

-It is sometimes presumed that administering synthetic oxytocin in labour will reduce the mother’s own oxytocin production.
-This is not true, according to our current understandings.
+It is sometimes presumed that administering high doses of synthetic oxytocin in labour will reduce maternal natural (endogenous) oxytocin production.
+This is not likely, according to our current understandings, although this is very hard to measure as natural and synthetic oxytocin can’t be differentiated in the blood.

-Oxytocin in labour is not controlled by the usual ‘negative feedback’ systems, whereby high levels of a biological marker leads to feedback that reduces levels.
-For example, our blood pressure is controlled such that excessively high blood pressure is detected by our body systems, and leads to changes that bring it back down to what is normal for each of us.
-This negative feedback is operative in most biological systems, and contributes to homeostasis- the maintaining of physiological stability in the face of external changes.
+It is important to understand that oxytocin release from the brain in labour is not controlled by the usual ‘negative feedback’ systems, whereby high levels of a hormone or biological marker lead to feedback that reduces levels.
+For example, our heart rate and blood pressure are controlled such that a sudden increases are detected by our body systems and lead to changes that bring them back down to what is normal for each of us.
+This negative feedback is operative in most biological systems, and contributes to homeostasis- the maintaining of physiological stability in the face of external (or internal) changes.

 However, labour is not a homeostatic process!
 In labour, contractions need to strengthen rather than remain stable, and eventually be strong enough to push the baby from the mother’s uterus.
 This strengthening requires positive, rather than negative, feedback systems, also called ‘feed-forward cycles.’

-This diagram shows one feed-forward cycle in labour, where the sensations from strong uterine contractions cause feedback in the brain that releases oxytocin, causing even stronger contractions, more sensations and more oxytocin release.
+This diagram shows one feed-forward cycle in labour, where strong uterine contractions cause pressure on the cervix area and generate sensory feedback to the brain that increases brain oxytocin release, including release to the uterus.
+This causes even stronger contractions and sensations, more sensory feedback and more oxytocin release.

-This feed-forward cycle, also known as the Ferguson reflex, provides the high levels of oxytocin (3-4-fold increased at birth) that are needed for the birthing mother to have an effective pushing stage.(See Oxytocin levels during physiological childbirth)
+This feed-forward cycle, also known as the Ferguson reflex, provides the high levels of oxytocin (average 3-4-fold increased at birth) that are needed for the birthing mother to have an effective pushing stage.(See Oxytocin levels during physiological childbirth)

-The administration of synthetic oxytocin (without epidurals) will not reduce this cycle, or the labouring woman’s natural oxytocin release.
-In fact, as will be discussed in part 2, synthetic oxytocin may even accelerate this feed-forward cycle (and increase brain oxytocin) by causing stronger contractions with greater sensations.
+The administration of synthetic oxytocin (without epidurals) will not reduce this cycle, or the stimulation of natural oxytocin release.
+In fact, in some circumstances, synthetic oxytocin may even accelerate this feed-forward cycle (and increase brain oxytocin) by causing stronger contractions with greater sensations.
+(More details in upcoming blog posts.)

-However, when epidurals are co-administered, the sensations of contractions that fuel this feed-forward cycle are abolished, which slows or even stops the cycle, and consequently slows or stops oxytocin release, as described in this blog.
+However, when epidurals are co-administered, the sensations from contractions, which fuel this feed-forward cycle, are abolished, which slows or even stops the cycle, and consequently slows or stops oxytocin release, as described in this blog.

-The combination of epidurals with high doses of synthetic oxytocin can therefore increase physiological stress in labour, but reduce oxytocin release in the labouring mother’s brain, which would usually counteract this stress in labour.
-(This stress reflects the extra biological stresses in her uterus from the stronger contractions, and can occur even if the labouring woman does not feel the associated pain.)
+The combination of epidurals with high doses of synthetic oxytocin can therefore increase physiological stress in labour but reduce oxytocin release, including within the brain, which would usually counteract this stress in labour.

 In summary

-Synthetic oxytocin is chemically identical to the natural oxytocin released by women in labour and birth.
-However it has different effects because it is administered IV and does not cross into the labouring woman’s brain.
+Synthetic oxytocin is chemically identical to the natural oxytocin released in labour and birth.
+However it has different effects because it is administered IV rather than into the brain.

-In contrast, natural oxytocin is released from and into her brain, and gives calming, pain relieving effects that counteract labour stress.
-Within her brain, natural oxytocin also activates reward and pleasure centres in preparation for bonding with her newborn.
+In contrast, natural oxytocin is released from and into the brain in labour, and gives calming, pain relieving effects that counteract labour stress and pain.
+Within the brain, natural oxytocin also activates reward and pleasure centres in preparation for bonding with the newborn baby.

-While synthetic oxytocin does not directly reduce the mother’s own oxytocin release, the common co-intervention of epidural analgesia significantly reduces oxytocin release.
-This can slow labour and reduce oxytocin’s anti-stress, anti-inflammatory and anti-oxidant benefits.
-This combination might explain some of the longer-term effects that have been found for synthetic oxytocin, which will be discussed further in Part 2.
+While synthetic oxytocin may not directly reduce the natural release of oxytocin, the common co-intervention of epidural analgesia does significantly reduce oxytocin release.
+Epidurals can slow labour and reduce oxytocin’s anti-stress, anti-inflammatory and anti-oxidant benefits.
+This combination might explain some of the longer-term effects that have been found for synthetic oxytocin, which will be discussed further in later blogs.

 In addition, prolonged, high doses of synthetic oxytocin increase the risk of bleeding after birth (postpartum haemorrhage).
-It has been suggested that this reflects disruption to uterine oxytocin receptors, making the uterus less responsive to oxytocin and increasing the risk of bleeding.
-However, other mechanisms may be involved.
+This likely reflects disruption to uterine oxytocin receptors, making the uterus less responsive to oxytocin and increasing the risk of bleeding, although the mechanism is debated.

 • Could synthetic oxytocin interfere with the new mother’s ability to bond with her baby?